Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 There are different requirements, nuances, and restrictions everywhere, even different development dynamics — somewhere the code may be thrown away after a month, somewhere it should work for decades Somewhere there is no such concept as multi-tenant, somewhere it is implied by default.

 When changing the work area, even an experienced developer will not be able to produce high-quality code immediately.
 Even if they notice that the area has changed.
-And many have not realized this for quite a long time.
+And many are not realizing this for quite a long time.

 So, my hypothesis is that many LLM middleware developers have recently changed their area of activity.
 From something scientific like data science and training neural networks to something more engineering, like developing long-playing web services or middleware for them.